hyprwm/hyprland-wiki/content/Useful Utilities/Systemd-start.md

 ## UWSM

-- [Universal Wayland Session Manager](https://github.com/Vladimir-csp/uwsm) is a recommended way to start Hyprland session on systemd distros. uwsm wraps standalone Wayland compositors into a set of Systemd units and provides robust session management including environment, XDG autostart support, bi-directional binding with login session, and clean shutdown.
+- [Universal Wayland Session Manager](https://github.com/Vladimir-csp/uwsm) wraps standalone Wayland compositors into a set of Systemd units and provides robust session management including environment, XDG autostart support, bi-directional binding with login session, and clean shutdown.

+Please note uwsm is for advanced users and has its issues and additional quirks.

 ## Installation